CharlesDLandau/serve-md/NLP-In-Browser.md

 I don't know if you should do this, or at least if you do this you should really think hard about why.

 **Cons**
 1. You're using the user's browser to do the analysis.
 The same browser that's serving them that beautiful user experience you've been slaving over.
-Doing this in a way that definitely won't degrade the UX isn't impossible.
 2. Compromise is ~200kb and the lead author [says you probably can't shake that tree](https://github.com/spencermountain/compromise#--of-course-theres-a-lot-more-stuff).
-That's not huge but it's not small either.
 3. Is data preprocessing already a goal for the frontend?
 Is your organization going to make it one?
 Does this require dropping a bunch of code from your team into a codebase mostly maintained by another team?
 Have you taken their temperature about that yet?
 4. One of the benefits of doing preprocessing in the backend is that you can operate on your whole dataset -- in the browser we can only calculate TFIDF using the messages *in the browser*, in the backend we could get a more useful weight using all the messages.